 Boxing is a combat sport that pits two fighters against each other in a fistfight.
 Modern boxing established the standard for most other combat sports, including dividing a fight into rounds, using padded gloves, using judges to score rounds, and many other innovations.

-The only strikes permitted in boxing are punches aimed above the waist.
+The only strikes permitted in boxing are punches above the waist.
 Aside from punches, footwork and head movement are essential for boxing success.

 Fist fighting is one of the oldest sports globally, and we have evidence of a form of boxing from ancient Egypt dating back to around 3000 BC.

 However, the modern version of the sport was created a lot sooner.
-It began as bare fist fighting in the 17th century in England until it finally took the form we know today with the acceptance of the Queensbury rules in 1867.
+It began as bare fist fighting in the 17th century in England until it finally took the form we know today with the acceptance of the Queensbury Rules in 1867.

-Judo practice and competition are always done while wearing a special uniform, called a judogi.
+Judo practice and competition are always done while wearing a special uniform called a judogi.
 The judogi is essential to the strategies and tactics of Judo as it is constantly used for gripping.

 Key Differences Between Boxing and Judo